 HOPE High School Phone Photography Contest

 On October 1st, HOPE launched a high school (grades 9-12) smartphone photography contest!
 All students currently enrolled in a high school in the Greater Boston area in Massachusetts are invited to participate; the first prize winner will receive this $700 Olympus camera (courtesy of Hunt’s Photo and Video), with additional prizes for 2nd place and honorable mention.
 To enter, HOPE is asking students to take a picture that captures one or more of the 4 Building Blocks of HOPE with their smartphones.
 Along with the photograph, students must also submit a blurb of up to 100 words explaining which Building Block(s) the photograph represents and how.
-To read more about the contest and how to enter, please visit our official contest webpage.
 Feel free to share this webpage and/or our official contest flyer with any interested students or educators in the Greater Boston area.
 We are excited to see all the HOPEful photography this contest will bring!

 We hope these resources and updates are helpful for you as we navigate this pandemic together.
 Please feel free to let us know of any other resources you’d like to see in the comments section below!